 Veteran Employment Tax Credit

-A non-refundable credit is available to taxpayers who hire a qualified recently deployed veteran on or after January 1, 2012.
+A non-refundable credit is available to taxpayers who hire a qualified recently deployed veteran.
 Any credit in excess of tax due will not be refunded, but may be carried forward to offset tax for up to five years.

 Employing Persons Who Are Homeless Credit